eileenwangxu/eileenweb.github.io/content/english/_index.md

     content: "Our project **Automatic Glass Pattern Design** was certified by **Chinese Institute of Electronics**."

 biography: "Hello!
-I am Eileen, an HCI researcher, currently pursuing my Master's degree in Data Science and Information Technology at Global Innovation Exchange, University of Washington and Tsinghua University.
+I am Eileen, an HCI researcher, currently pursuing my Master's degree in Data Science and Information Technology at [Global Innovation Exchange (GIX)](https://gix.uw.edu/program/dual-degree/).
 Drawing inspiration from Artificial Intelligence and Mixed Reality, I designed a collaborative system that seamlessly integrates the virtual and the real world and proposed AI models to facilitate interactions between humans and devices, aiming to enhance health and overall well-being."

 others: "[Read More](/blog/others/)"
 # talks